5 websites to view live satellites!

 Satmap.space

-Satmap.space is a website that allows you to see satellites in real time on a full-screen world map.
-The website displays more than 2,000 satellites identified by colored icons according to their type.
-You can select the satellites you want to appear on the map from a menu that shows their name, type and country of origin.
-You can also search by name or NORAD ( North American Aerospace Defense Command) .
-By clicking on a satellite, you can see its characteristics, such as its altitude, speed, inclination or orbital period.
-You can also see a 3D simulation of its orbit.
+Satmap.space is a website that allows you to view satellites in real time on a full-screen world map.
+The website displays over 2,000 satellites identified by colored icons according to their type.
+You can select the satellites you want to display on the map from a menu that indicates their name, type, and country of origin.
+You can also search by name or by NORAD ( North American Aerospace Defense Command) .
+By clicking on a satellite, you can view its characteristics, such as its altitude, speed, inclination, and orbital period.
+You can also view a 3D simulation of its orbit.

 Satflare.com